kevyJose/AVC-Project_ENGR101/README.md

 6. - [x] Begin individual time management logs.

 Challenges / conflicts of this week:
     - SFML issues causing problems with getting ready for project.
+    - Lee facing issues with his setup/installation; waiting on him to FINISH.

 Due this week:
     - AVC project plan.